jeremyvlegros/jeremyvlegros/_posts/2023-06-13-about-this-website.md

 - anybody can download the whole website
 - GitHub commits act as creation proof
-- have an online access to some of my data
+- online access to some of my data

 ## More independence × flexibility